-This course moves rapidly coving the material equivalent to one year of math at the high school level, and meeting only twice each week.
+This course moves rapidly coving the material equivalent to one year of math at the high school level, and meeting for just 8 weeks.
 The Department of Education policy states that one (1) credit hour is the amount of student work that reasonably approximates not less than one hour of class time and two (2) hours of out-of-class time per week over the span of a semester.
-In other words, expect to spend 3 hours per week in the classroom AND at least 6 hours per week on homework for a 3 unit class.
+In other words, expect to spend 6 hours per week in the classroom AND at least 12 hours per week on homework for a 3 unit fast track class.
+IF YOU CANNOT COMMIT TO SPENDING 12 OR MORE HOURS EACH WEEK ON MATH, THIS CLASS IS NOT FOR YOU.
+We will cover 3 - 4 sections each day of lecture.
 You cannot learn all of the material by just showing up to class.
 It is critical that you read ahead and ask questions.
 Avoid falling behind in the material, reading and homework.
 If you fall behind it will be difficult to catch up.